|

 Principaux faits sur le cancer dans le monde, ses causes, ses facteurs de risque, les traitements existants et sur les recommandations de l'OMS.

-WHO fact sheet on colorectal cancer, including risk factors, symptoms, treatments and prevention.
+WHO fact sheet on breast cancer, including information on prevalence, risk factors, symptoms, management, global impact and WHO's work on breast cancer.

 |